 - 1. Programs are required to provide signed expenditure reports and grant invoices on a quarterly basis.
 These documents must be submitted by the due dates outlined in Section D., even if the grantee did not expend any funds during the quarter. - 2.
-Specific reporting requirements, including training and guidance on reporting in the AmpliFund system will be provided to grantees during the first quarter of the new fiscal year.
+Specific reporting requirements, including training and guidance on reporting procedures will be provided to grantees during the first quarter of the new fiscal year.